-NZTE recently hosted a forum in Auckland to explore the growing Chinese commerce channel known as daigou.
+A forum in Auckland in 2016 explored the growing Chinese commerce channel known as daigou.
 Literally translating to “buying on behalf of”, a daigou is a shopping agent buying products to send back to clients in China, and there are opportunities for New Zealand companies and daigou to work together.

 Keynote speakers at the China Digital Forum, as well as a group of panellists representing New Zealand brands and daigou wholesalers, shared their expertise on navigating the daigou channel.